Celebrate Irish Vintage Couture

 I also have been lucky enough to have been bequeathed other pieces from the Irish Couturier Thomas Wolfangle who sadly passed away last year.
 My mum discovered Mr Wolfangle in the 80’s.
 He measured up to her exacting standards and they developed a lifelong friendship.
 I have fond memories of watching them negotiating on the length of a skirt to the nearest millimetre and choosing buttons could take a serious amount of time.
 His dresses are exquisitly made with the finest material and incredible craftsmanship.

-Another favourite find is this John Rocha skirts suit from the 80s.
-The catwalk is awash with the 80s influences and no one did it better than our adopted son of Dublin.
 The next time you come across a vintage piece with an Irish label, don’t discard, treasure it and wear with pride.
 Why not ask your mother or grandmother about their favourite Irish designer.
 They may still have pieces you can bring to life again which will have a wonderful history of their own.